sr99622/libonvif/README.md

 * Add Camera

   It is possible to add a camera manually to the address cache by using the Add Camera button.
 The IP address and ONVIF port are required to connect.
 The ONVIF port by default is 80.
 If successful, the camera will be added silently to the camera list.
+If a camera is added manually using this method, it will not persist in the interface unless the Cached Addresses option is selected.

 ### Auto Discovery